kotarondo/PersHA.js/README.md

 persha -restart
 ```

 After exiting PersHA.js, you can restart the engine again.
-It restarts with internal states preserved, and continues the suspended REPL or your app.js.
+It restarts with internal states preserved, and continues suspended REPL or your app.js.

-Note that even in case of restarting app.js you don't need to specify the file name because the program was already loaded in the engine.

 Persistence is assured even after killing the process or even after restarting the computer.